 Before Penang Assam Laksa was ranked no.7 on the world’s 50 Best Foods by CNN, Malaysian have, for decades, made a beeline island’s real attraction, Food & Drink.

-Penang northeast district crammed with holiday resorts and dotted with high-rises condos what visitor love about the island is her street murals, artsy cafes, culture, heritage, and again, food!
+Penang northeast district crammed with holiday resorts and dotted with high-rises condos.
+Visitors’ love about the island is her street murals, artsy cafes, culture, heritage, and food!

 Penang’s events calendar has many highlights for its cultural Festivals that you won’t want to miss.

-Taman Negara (National Park) is the oldest primary rainforest in the world at 130 million years (same age as the Amazon) had stood throughout human history when the dinosaurs roamed the earth.
+Taman Negara (National Park) is the oldest primary rainforest globally at 130 million years (same age as the Amazon).
+Had stood throughout human history when the dinosaurs roamed the earth.
 Best for adventure travel, you can trek with a guide into the rainforest.

-The beautiful pristine Perhentian Islands on the East Coast are perfect for honeymoon & romance island holiday of snorkeling, diving in the turquoise crystal clear water.
+The beautiful pristine Perhentian Islands on the East Coast are perfect for honeymoon & romance island holidays of snorkeling, diving in the turquoise crystal clear water.

 Malaysia Travel – Popular Cities

 Kuala Lumpur is the modern capital city of Malaysia, has the world’s tallest twin skyscrapers, the Petronas Twin Towers, expansive mall Suria KLCC and Pavilion KL.
-Gleaming towers are juxtaposed with 400 million years old Batu Caves, colonial architecture, and the gastronomic delights of Jalan Alor Night Food Street.
+Gleaming towers are juxtaposed with 400 million years old Batu Caves, colonial architecture, and Jalan Alor Night Food Street’s gastronomic delights.

 Start your journey to visit Malaysia from Kuala Lumpur.
 You can see lots on a day’s layover on a multi-stop itinerary.

-The Royal Langkawi International Regatta and Langkawi International Maritime and Aerospace Exhibition (LIMA) are annual events that draw an international community here.
+The Royal Langkawi International Regatta and Langkawi International Maritime and Aerospace Exhibition (LIMA) are annual events that draw an international community.

-Melaka is the ancient trading port in the Straits of Melaka, rich with ancient landmarks; colonial structures a rich past and eclectic mix of cultural influences.
+Melaka is the ancient trading port in the Straits of Melaka, rich with ancient landmarks, colonial structures, a rich past, and an eclectic mix of cultural influences.